antonblu/testing/README.md

 # testing
 QA testing repository
-Automated testing nowadays is synonymous with Selenium.
+This is the testing branch